ax-va/Python-Example-Collection/README.md

 ## Install using PyPI

-Create a virtual environment, activate it on POSIX systems, and install `pytest`
+Create a virtual environment, activate it on POSIX systems, and install a package
 ```unix
 $ python3 -m venv venv_name
 $ source venv_name/bin/activate